 1. Stills camera with option for manual exposure.

-2. Remote control with option for interval shooting (intervalometer).
+2. Remote control or in camera option for interval shooting (intervalometer).

 3. Tripod (or slider/doly to add camera movement).

 To shoot our timelapse we will place our camera on a steady tripod (to avoid shakes) or on a slider/doly to add camera movement during the shooting (a more advanced technique).
 After doing so we will choose the best composition, set the exposure settings just like in regular stills photography and activate the intervalometer to start shooting.
 There are several considerations we need to think about before we start shooting that will determine and effect the final video such as: the right exposure, how much time we have to shoot, the length of the interval between the photos and more.